microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

     force it to use a "namespace GUID".
 We'd then have the generator ask us to generate a profile GUID for some static string, given it's namespace GUID.
     The generator then wouldn't need to always generate unique GUIDs for its profiles, but it would need to generate unique strings.
-We could then allow the user to disable profile generators solely by namespace guid, so they could disable the generator from a certain extension easily, without the extension needing to implement its own `autoload<MyExtendsion>Profiles` setting.
+We already allow the user to disable profile generators solely by namespace guid, so they could disable the generator from a certain extension easily.
 * **Multiple settings files** - This could enable us to place color schemes into a seperate file (like `colorschemes.json`) and put keybindings into their own file as well, and reduce the number of settings in the user's `profiles.json`.